Skip to content

 Code scale

-1,778 TypeScript files in strict mode means every type is explicit, every null is checked, every unused import is a compilation error.
-904 migrations mean every database change is versioned, reproducible, and auditable — zero manual changes in production.
+1,778 TypeScript files in strict mode.
+Every type explicit, every null checked, every unused import a compilation error.
+904 SQL migrations mean every database change is versioned, reproducible, and auditable.
+Zero manual changes in production.

 • 541 React components